 How do you use social media?
 If it's for stalking your ex who is holed up with their new significant other or to create the perfect photo of your quarantini, or any of the other unhealthy ways social media creeps into our lives an app to limit your usage might be not only a productivity helper but also a welcomed mental break.

 Need help limiting time on social media?
-Try out apps like Offtime or Moment that will restrict your scrolling and increase your productivity.
+Try out apps like Offtime that will restrict your scrolling and increase your productivity.
 Most of the time I spend on social media is posting for @whatsbehindtheseams, I rarely find myself in an Insta spiral because tbh I just don't care very much to see people's mugs of coffee with inspirational quotes.
 To me, a lot of social media has become boring, stylized, and too contrived.

 keep it light